aksommerville/fullmoon4/README.md

 - [x] cow: Moo after hero rings the bell.
 - [x] Demonstrate sap.
 Make a lady tap a tree then pour it on pancakes.
 - [x] Draw a door.
+- [ ] Move the hat a little, it's too hard to reach due to blowback.

 ### May